By Casey Burgat

-The chart above, and corresponding tables below, show the senators with the lowest and highest levels of staff turnover in 2017.
-Sen. Jack Reed (D-RI) led the most stable Senate office with only two aides (0.037 percent turnover) departing during 2017.
-Sen. John Thune’s (R-SD) office experienced the highest level of staff turnover with 30.1 percent of his aides departing in a single year.
-Thirty senators had turnover rates of 20 percent or more in 2017, while 33 senators led offices that lost less than 15 percent of their staffers.
+The chart above shows the senators with the lowest and highest levels of staff turnover in 2017.
+Sens.
+Murphy, Duckworth, Graham, and Young led the most stable Senate office with only two aides departing each of their offices during 2017.
+Sen. Bennet’s (D-CO) office experienced the highest level of staff turnover with 33.3 percent of his aides departing in a single year.
+Twenty-nine senators had turnover rates of 20 percent or more in 2017, while 41 senators led offices that lost less than 15 percent of their staffers.

 Variations in the data by party and member gender

-Twelve of the 15 (80 percent) most stable Senate offices are held by Democrats (this includes Independent Senators Bernie Sanders and Angus King, as both caucus with Democrats).
+Eleven of the 15 (73 percent) most stable Senate offices are held by Democrats (this includes Independent Senators Bernie Sanders).
 On the other end of the turnover spectrum, 11 of the 15 offices (73 percent) with the highest staff turnover are Republican.

-Of the 30 lawmakers with 20 percent or higher turnover, 21 (or 70 percent) are Republican.
-Some of this turnover can likely be attributed to the Trump administration hiring veteran Republican staff off the Hill to help fill White House and federal agency positions.
+Of course, some of this turnover can likely be attributed to the Trump administration hiring veteran Republican staff off the Hill to help fill White House and federal agency positions.
 But, as revolving door research suggests, higher turnover in Republican offices could also be due to majority-party staff cashing in on their connections and moving to positions with businesses and other special interest organizations.

 Women senators lead both high and low turnover offices.
-Females represent 22 percent of Senate lawmakers --- nine of the 30 senators (30 percent) with the highest turnover are women while five of the 30 (16.7 percent) most stable offices are led by women.
-Sen. Amy Klobuchar’s (D-MN) office had the highest turnover rate among female senators with 27 percent of her aides turning over in 2017.
-Sen. Tammy Duckworth (D-IL) led the most stable office among female senators with a 6.3 percent turnover rate.
+Females represent 22 percent of Senate lawmakers --- four of the 15 senators (27 percent) with the highest turnover are women while three of the 15 (20 percent) most stable offices are led by women.
+Sen. Susan Collins’s (R-ME) office had the highest turnover rate among female senators with 27 percent of her aides turning over in 2017.
+Sen. Tammy Duckworth (D-IL) led the most stable office among female senators with a 5.2 percent turnover rate.

 Comparing House and Senate Staff Turnover - Quick Tidbits